atex-community-plugins/custom-html-page-layout/README.md

 # Custom HTML Page Layout Plugin

   This plugin introduces a new Polopoly page layout called "Custom HTML Page Layout".
-The Page Layout has not pre-defined HTML structure and is intended for use for either building custom Preview Pages for Desk Editor, but can also be used for other custom HTML implementations.
+The Page Layout has no pre-defined HTML structure and is intended for use for either building custom Preview Pages for Desk Editor, but can also be used for other custom HTML implementations.